 I typically drink at least one cup of coffee per day, and when it’s hot outside and I go to a cafe I find myself gravitating towards cold brew, in large part because it’s a reliable cold coffee drink.
 To me it’s reliable for two reasons:

-- I have found that many cafes do not treat cold variations of their drinks differently than the hot ones, so when getting something like an iced pourover, or an iced flat white, they often feel a bit watered down and low body, and you probably have to pay extra for the experience!
+- I have found that many cafes do not treat iced variations of their drinks differently than the hot ones, so when getting something like an iced pourover, or an iced flat white, they often feel a bit watered down and low body, and you may have to pay extra for the icy experience!

 At home it’s pretty much purely out of convenience, since it’s possible to get a cold drink in under 30 seconds.